ThorstenDoherr/brain/README.md

 * Call the help file within STATA: help brain
 * Try out the examples provided by the help document by copying them into do-files

-## Unix and Mac plugins
+## Unix and Mac plugins not working
-These plugins are not yet tested due to lack of respective Stata versions.
-I really would appreciate if somebody with access to one of those could give me feedback about the functionality of the plugins.
-Mail comments to: **doherr@zew.de**
+The Unix and Mac plugins don't work because I was not able to link the OpenMP libraries (lipgomp.so.1) into the plugins.
+If somebody has experience about how to handle those libraries please mail to: **doherr@zew.de**

 ## Version history
+2020.11.30
+* Fixed a bug that prevented the usage of the **fit** command without a second variable.
+* The **fit** function allows the specification of a threshold for binary one.

 2020.10.07
-* The new **define** paramter **raw** prevents automatic normalization for already normalized data.
+* The **define** paramter **raw** prevents automatic normalization for already normalized data.

 2020.04.28
 * Revised documentation and program in regard of proper usage of weights.